FlorianMgs/gpt-cli/README.md

 ## TODO

-- Replace `lib/contexts.rb` by a JSON file that will be located wherever user wants, fetch it's path through ENV var.
-This way we can easily add/modify custom context prompts.
 - Add conversation history support
 - Add internet search support to feed prompt more accurately
 - Add dall-e support